St. Maarten and St. Martin Restaurants

 Lunches are everywhere, like breakfasts . . .our favorites are:

-Vesna Taverna in Simpson Bay is a great place for lunch -- super service from Sally and a great selection of lunches plus even some Greek food.
+Vesna Taverna in Simpson Bay is a great place for lunch -- super service and a great selection of lunches plus even some Greek food.
 Great smoothies too!

 About Dinner Reservations: Many SXM restaurants are small, only 8-10 tables, and some are smaller than that.
 Reservations are essential in high season and advisable in low season.
 If you can't go once you've made a reservation, please cancel it -- you'll be doing the right thing and helping the restaurant accommodate others who CAN go.